-QUALITY AREA 2: CHILDREN'S HEALTH AND SAFETY 2.1.1 Wellbeing and comfort Each child's wellbeing and comfort is provided for, including appropriate opportunities to meet each child's needs for sleep, rest and relaxation.
+QUALI QUALITY AREA 2: CHILDREN'S HEALTH AND SAFETY 2.1.1 Wellbeing and comfort Each child's wellbeing and comfort is provided for, including appropriate opportunities to meet each child's needs for sleep, rest and relaxation.
 2.1.2 Health practices and procedures Effective illness and injury management and hygiene practices are promoted and implemented.
 2.2 Safety Each child is protected.
 2.2.1 Supervision At all times, reasonable precautions and adequate supervision ensure children are protected from harm and hazard.
 2.2.2 Incident and emergency management Plans to effectively manage incidents and emergencies are developed in consultation with relevant authorities, practiced and implemented.

-EDUCATION AND CARE SERVICES NATIONAL REGULATIONS 12 Meaning of a serious incident 85 Incident, injury, trauma and illness policies and procedures 86 Notification to parents of incident, injury, trauma and illness 87 Incident, injury, trauma and illness record 89 First aid kits 90 Medical conditions policy
+EDUCATION AND CARE SERVICES NATIONAL LAW AND NATIONAL REGULATIONS S. 165 Offence to inadequately supervise children S. 167 Offence relating to protection of children from harm and hazards S. 172 Failure to display prescribed information 12 Meaning of a serious incident 85 Incident, injury, trauma and illness policies and procedures 86 Notification to parents of incident, injury, trauma and illness

-90(1)(iv) Medical Conditions Communication Plan 91 Medical conditions policy to be provided to parents 92 Medication record 93 Administration of medication 94 Exception to authorisation requirement-anaphylaxis or asthma emergency 95 Procedure for administration of medication 101 Conduct of risk assessment for excursion 136 First aid qualifications 162 Health information to be kept in enrolment record 168 Education and care service must have policies and procedures 170 Policies and procedures to be followed 171 Policies and procedures to be kept available 173(2)(f) Prescribed information to be displayed- a notice stating that a child who has been diagnosed as at risk of anaphylaxis is enrolled at the service 174 Time to notify certain circumstances to Regulatory Authority
+87 Incident, injury, trauma and illness record 89 First aid kits 90 Medical conditions policy 90(1)(iv) Medical Conditions Communication Plan 91 Medical conditions policy to be provided to parents 92 Medication record 93 Administration of medication 94 Exception to authorisation requirement-anaphylaxis or asthma emergency 95 Procedure for administration of medication 101 Conduct of risk assessment for excursion 136 First aid qualifications 162 Health information to be kept in enrolment record 168 Education and care service must have policies and procedures 170 Policies and procedures to be followed 171 Policies and procedures to be kept available 173(2)(f) Prescribed information to be displayed- a notice stating that a child who has been diagnosed as at risk of anaphylaxis is enrolled at the service 175 Prescribed information to be notified to Regulatory Authority